Premier League stars condemned for Covid lockdown breach - Local News 8

 “I think every club does the best for their players to keep them all safe but then there are moments in private lives which you cannot control,” he told BT Sport.

-But he later expressed his anger at the trio and their actions to gathered media.
+But he later expressed his anger at the trio and their actions at his media conference.

 “We feel disappointed because we gave the players all the education and conditions.
 We are not happy.
 It was a negative surprise for us,” he said.